ZhicengShi/STco/README.md

  -  human HER2-positive breast tumor ST data https://github.com/almaan/her2st/.
  -  human cutaneous squamous cell carcinoma 10x Visium data (GSE144240).
- -  you can also download all datasets from [here](https://www.synapse.org/#!Synapse:syn29738084/files/)

-# Trained models
-All Trained models of our method on HER2+ and cSCC datasets can be found at [synapse](https://www.synapse.org/#!Synapse:syn29738084/files/)

 # Citation